h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 We understand that there is often concern in RADIUS that passwords are sent "in cleartext" across the network.
 This allegation was never true for RADIUS, and definitely untrue when (D)TLS transport is used.
 While passwords are encoded in packets as strings, the packets (and thus passwords) are protected by TLS.
 For the unsure reader this protocol is the same TLS which protects passwords used for web logins, e-mail reception and sending, etc.  As a result, any claims that passwords are sent "in the clear" are false.

-There are risks from sending passwords over the network, even when protected by TLS.
-These risks are mitigated by ensuring that the TLS session parameters are verified before sending the password, usually via a method such as verifying a server certificate.

-The risks of sending a password over a network via RADIUS are also increased with the common practice of multi-hop RADIUS routing.
-As any security in RADIUS is on a hop-by-hop basis, every proxy which receives a RADIUS packet can see (and modify) all of the information in the packet.
+There are risks from sending passwords over the network, even when they are protected by TLS.
+One such risk somes from the common practice of multi-hop RADIUS routing.
+As all security in RADIUS is on a hop-by-hop basis, every proxy which receives a RADIUS packet can see (and modify) all of the information in the packet.
 Sites wishing to avoid proxies SHOULD use dynamic peer discovery {{RFC7585}}, which permits clients to make connections directly to authoritative servers for a realm.

+These others ways to mitigate these risks .
+One is by ensuring that the RADIUS/TLS session parameters are verified before sending the password, usually via a method such as verifying a server certificate.
+That is, passwords should only be sent to verified and trusted parties.
+If the TLS session parameters are not verified, then it is trivial to convince the RADIUS client to send passwords to anyone.

+Another way to mitigate these risks is for the system being authenticated to use an authentication protocol which never sends passwords (e.g. EAP-PWD {{?RFC5931}}), or which sends passwords protected by a TLS tunnel (e.g. EAP-TTLS {{?RFC5281}}).
+The processes to choose and configuring an authentication protocol are strongly site-dependent, so further discussion of these issues are outside of the scope of this document.
+The goal here is to ensure that the reader has enough information to make an informed decision.

 ### User-Password